Master of Arts

 Prospective students who wish to take a few classes prior to applying to our M.A.
 Program are welcome to apply for the Commonwealth Campus Program, which allows people who have completed their undergraduate degrees to take up to 12 credit hours (4 courses) without first being admitted into a departmental program, assuming the department has space for them in its classes and agrees to it.

-If you need to place an inquiry concerning information not covered on our websites, please contact the Director of Graduate Studies, Dr. Lydia Patton, by email.
+If you need to place an inquiry concerning information not covered on our websites, please contact the Director of Graduate Studies, Dr. Walter Ott, by email.

 Forms for Registered M.A.
 Students